FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscounttype.md

 Commitment Discount Type is a provider-assigned name to identify the type of [*commitment-based discount*](#glossary:commitment-based-discount) applied to the [*row*](#glossary:row).

 The CommitmentDiscountType column MUST be present in the billing data when the provider supports *commitment-based discounts*.
 This column MUST be of type String, MUST be null when [CommitmentDiscountId](#commitmentdiscountid) is null, and MUST NOT be null when CommitmentDiscountId is not null.
+CommitmentDiscountType MUST be a consistent, readable display value within the billing data.

 ## Column ID